MNiMORPH/LSDTT-Guide/README.md

 Once you have your extracted channel network and channel heads, you can run the Terrace tool.
 You must first download and install it.

 # Install LSDTT Terrace driver.

 Make sure you have already downloaded LSDTT and tested it by running a channel extraction before proceeding to this step.

-# Finish Terrace installation instructions.
+Ensure you have all the prerequesite packages installed as well.

 ```sh
 git clone https://github.com/LSDtopotools/LSDTopoTools_FloodplainTerraceExtraction.git